2006 Women's Rugby World Cup final: Route to the final

 The pool stage of the 2006 World Cup was played in a cross-pool league system.
 Teams in Pool A competed against teams in Pool D, and Pool B teams competed against those in Pool C. New Zealand was in Pool A and played against Canada, Scotland and Samoa who were in Pool D. England was in Pool B and played France, the United States and South Africa from Pool C.

 New Zealand played hosts, Canada, as they scored ten tries to begin their title defence.
 Canada only managed a converted try and couldn't stop the Black Ferns trouncing them 66–7.
 Samoa with their New Zealand based players were unsuccessful in scoring any points.
-Amiria Rule scored a hat-trick in the match as NewZealand scored 50 unanswered points.
+Amiria Rule scored a hat-trick in the match as New Zealand scored 50 unanswered points.
 Scotland proved to be more resilient than Canada and Samoa as the Black Ferns were only able to score three tries.
 France were New Zealand's semifinal opponents and were defeated 40–10.

 England beat inaugural champions, the United States, in the opening round of the World Cup 18–0 and then overwhelmed the South Africans 74–8.
 England's last pool game was against France, they won 27–8.
 England came too close for comfort in their semifinal against Canada, they barely scrapped by with a 10–6 win.